 10 Beloved Taco Bell Items That Have Disappeared From the Menu

-Although we're more than halfway through 2021, we're still thinking about all of the menu changes that Taco Bell made in 2020.
+As 2022 draws to a close, we're still thinking about all of the menu changes that Taco Bell has made in past few years.
 The fast-food chain took us on a roller coaster ride of emotions sparked by new additions and heartbreaking cuts last year.

 If you can't exactly remember what is and isn't on the Taco Bell menu any longer, we won't blame you.
 To refresh your memory, we gathered some of the tacos, burritos, and other menu items you can't order now.
 And for another trip down memory lane, check out these 15 Classic American Desserts That Deserve a Comeback.

 Gracing the menu for 36 years, Taco Bell's Fiesta Taco Salad, commonly referred to as the "Taco Salad" got eighty-sixed in 2020.
 The beloved menu item featured a crispy taco shell bowl filled with ground beef, rice, refried beans, lettuce, tomatoes, shredded cheese, crunchy red tortilla strips, and sour cream.